Adevinta acquires eBay’s Classifieds business unit in $9.2B deal – TechCrunch

 Early mover

 With little needed but text and a search facility to create a very basic list of offers, classifieds were one of the first early “hits” of the internet, disrupting newspapers and one of their traditionally most consistent revenue streams (not so anymore, of course).
-Classifieds was an obvious area for eBay to move into in the early days: it complemented its marketplace, which back then had a strong emphasis on used goods and selling items on auction rather than buying outright, and for selling using imagery and dynamic sales pitches (something that was not second nature to many, who were migrating from newspaper ads based only on a small amount of text).
+Classifieds was an obvious area for eBay to move into in the early days: it complemented its marketplace, which back then had a strong emphasis on used goods and selling items on auction rather than buying outright, and for selling by using imagery and dynamic sales pitches (something that was not second nature to many, who were migrating from newspaper ads based only on a small amount of text).

 But over the years, the tech behind what constitutes a “classified ad” has changed, and so have expectations from buyers and sellers.

-And those in the classified ads market now compete with a wide plethora of alternatives, for example which leverage social and geographical networks to connect people to things or services they might like to buy or rent.
+And those in the classified ads market now compete with a wide plethora of alternatives, for example, which leverage social and geographical networks to connect people to things or services they might like to buy or rent.
 They include the likes of Facebook’s Marketplace but also handy mobile app-based listings services, and more.
 Some of these completely undercut the business model of the original classifieds disruptors.

 That has meant that those who have established themselves in the space have played on consolidation to grow and improve their economies of scale.